hedra-labs/hedra-avatar-starter/README.md

 # Hedra Realtime Avatar

 Get up and running with Hedra Realtime Avatars in minutes.
-This tool creates a complete customizable application with both frontend and backend components for building interactive avatar experiences.
+This tool creates a complete customizable application for building interactive avatar experiences.

+The application has three parts:
+1. Next.js frontend where users can interact with the avatar
+2. Python backend that defines the avatar itself
+3. [Livekit](https://livekit.io/) server (hosted in their cloud) that handles communication between users and avatars using WebRTC

+We'll go through the setup for each of these components.
+These instructions assume your working directory is the parent of where you want the application to be created.

 ## Prerequisites

+### API Keys

 Before you begin, you'll need to set up API keys for the following services.
 Let's create a `.env` file to store all of environment variables.
  ```sh
   touch .env
   ```

-### 1. Livekit Project Setup
+#### 1. Livekit Project Setup

 1. Create a [Livekit](https://livekit.io/) account
 2. Create a project through your [Livekit dashboard](https://cloud.livekit.io/projects)